xiaoheilong/FireFoxNightlyOmniFiles/README.md

 # FireFoxNightlyOmniFiles
-the omni.ja's decompressing files  of firefox nightly version
+the omni.ja's decompressing files  of ninedly version